chesapeakedh/chesapeakedh.github.io/conference-2021.md

 **Please submit proposals online through our [form](https://forms.gle/yo8ACeTgb93pX1gy5) by 11:59pm ET on November 31, 2020**.

+All proposals will be reviewed by the Steering Committee and the Annual Program Committee.
 Applicants will be notified with a decision by December 31st, 2020.

 ### Proposal Types and Lengths
 All proposal abstracts should address 1) the research/pedagogical significance of the project, and 2) the platform or tool used in the project.

-- **20-minute Individual Presentations**: Please provide an abstract of 250 words and a brief bio (75 words).
+- **20-minute Individual Presentation**: Please provide an abstract of 250 words and a brief bio (75 words).

-- **1-hour Panels**: Panels feature individual presentations organized around a common topic.
+- **1-hour Panel**: Panels feature individual presentations organized around a common topic.
 Please provide a panel rationale of no more than 300 words, with individual presentation abstracts (150-300 words) for up to five participants.
 Include titles and institutional affiliations for each participant.
 Only one person should submit abstracts on the panel’s behalf. (note: students should specify their institutional status).

 - **5-minute Lightning Round**: Please submit a 100-word description on a topic you would like to discuss.